mpho-shabalala/mpho-shabalala/README.md

 ##  HI THERE!

-I'm a self-driven full-stack developer and systems thinker from South Africa 🇿🇦.
+I'm a self-driven full-stack developer and systems thinker from South Africa.
 I specialize in building scalable, modular, and resilient backend systems—often from scratch.

 While I started coding to build apps, I’ve grown to love designing systems: APIs, databases, middlewares, abstractions, and clean code architecture that can handle real-world complexity.